h8d13/Vase/README.md

 ### From the official [ISO](https://archlinux.org/download/) or our builds [here](https://github.com/h8d13/Vase/releases)

+> [!WARNING]
+> This is a dev fork that has been completly stripped of a lot of things and altered.
+Expect bugs and little sanity.
+Mainly made to test major changes safely.

+Please refer to archinstall and archwiki.

+> ![TIP]
 > By default you are already root in the ISO env.

-> ![TIP]
-> In our ISO builds: One arrow UP does what is bellow one go.
+In our ISO builds: One arrow UP does what is bellow one go.
 Only requirement is internet access.

 `$ pacman-key --init && pacman -Sy git`